Hazel Clark: Career

 Clark finished seventh at the 2000 Olympic Games.
 At the 2001 World Championships, she did not progress past the first round due to injury.
 In 2001, she was given a warning for using pseudoephedrine.

-At the 2004 Olympics, Clark was eliminated from her first-round heat in the 800 meters after a freak accident where she was burned severely.
+Shortly before the 2004 Olympics in Athens, Clark suffered severe burns on her back caused by an accident which limited her training.
+She did not proceed from her first-round heat in the 800 meters.
 She then had two good seasons with an eighth place at the 2005 World Championships, seventh place at the 2005 and 2006 World Athletics Final, and a sixth place at the 2006 World Cup.

 In 2008, she won her second U.S. Olympic Trials 800 meters final held in Eugene, Oregon, and competed at the 2008 Summer Olympics.

 Her personal best time is 1:57.99 minutes, achieved in July 2005 at the Bislett Games in Oslo.

 Clark has appeared in three global Nike ads appearing in fashion magazines, stores, and billboards.
 She has been marketed by Nike as a spokesmodel throughout her career.

-She is currently the Director of Global Sales for the Bermuda Tourism Authority.
+She is the Director of Global Sales for the Bermuda Tourism Authority.

-Personal life

-Her ex-husband, Wenston Riley, proposed to her on national television in 2004.
-They divorced in 2014 and she is now married to Bermudian Shane Mcilwain.